 Solves short attention spans

 We are deep in the internet age where information is provided to us within moments.
 This has impacted the way we process information and the attention spans we have.
 Microlearning not only breaks learning into smaller, easy to process pieces but also gives a learner the option to come back later.
-When learning is broken into 3-7 minute segments, it matches the attention spans and working memory that humans have.
+When learning is broken into 3-7 minute microlearning segments, it matches the attention spans and working memory that humans have.

 Not every employee learns the same way.
-With different learning styles to keep in mind, microlearning allows you to cater towards specific styles.
+With different learning styles to keep in mind, microlearning benefits you by allowing you to cater towards specific styles.
 Some people prefer to learn with visuals and others with audio.
 A module can contain multiple learning aids or different modules can be easily created to suit each style on the same topic.
-Add videos, podcasts, and articles in your learning modules to help all employees learn the way they learn best.
+Add videos, podcasts, and articles in your microlearning modules to benefit all employees and help them learn the way they learn best.

 Showing employees that you care about their learning style is a great way to lift engagement.
-But taking the time to create learning to aid in employee’s personal growth and development is really the key to ensuring they are engaged.
+But taking the time to create microlearning modules to aid in employee’s personal growth and development is really the key to ensuring they are engaged.
 A report by Software Advice shows that 50% of employees are more engaged by taking microlearning courses.
 Longer courses can not only affect their daily work but also tend to be boring.
 When employees are bored, they unfortunately tend to disengage.

-Easy to updateBusiness is constantly changing.
+Business is constantly changing.
 New things are being added on a weekly basis but does your learning reflect that?
 With microlearning being only a few minutes long, it is easy enough to just update whenever needed.
 Learning architect, Ray Jimenez, says that microlearning courses can be created in 300% less time than traditional eLearning courses.
 Up to date training has never been easier!

 Easier to absorb material